Tag Archives: parenting

 You don’t have to do this alone; there’s tech built to help you.
 For younger kids, think about a “starter” phone.
 Companies like Gabb and Pinwheel make devices that look cool but have no internet browser or social media.
 They can call and text approved people, you can track their location, and they might have some safe, curated apps.
 It’s all the safety with none of the major risks.

-Once you graduate to a smartphone, parental controls are not optional.
-Apple’s Screen Time and Google’s Family Link are free, powerful tools.
-You can set time limits on apps, filter content, and approve any new app downloads.
 For extra peace of mind, services like Bark can scan their texts and social media for red flags like bullying or depression and alert you.
 Tools like these can give you peace of mind that barriers are in place to protect from the dangers of mobile phones and social media for kids but nothing is fool proof.
 YOU must keep vigilant.

 Establish Clear, Enforceable Consequences.

 Rules without consequences are just suggestions.
 Your contract needs to spell out exactly what happens when a rule is broken, and it should make sense.
 If they ignore the screen time limits, they lose phone privileges for a day.
 If you catch them on it after bedtime, maybe they lose it for the whole week.
-The point isn’t to punish them; it’s to teach them that a phone is a privilege that is earned and can be lost.

 Step 5: Model the Behavior You Want to See.

 This is the hardest part, guaranteed.
 Our kids absorb what we *do* far more than what we *say*.
-If you’re telling them to get off their phone at dinner while you’re scrolling through work emails, you’ve already lost.
-Set phone-free times and zones for the whole family.
+If you’re telling them to get off their mobile phone at dinner while you’re scrolling through work emails, you’ve already lost.
+Set mobile phone-free times and zones for the whole family.
 Be present.
 Show them, with your actions, that real life is way more interesting than anything happening on a screen.
-As Jonathan Haidt says, you can’t just take away their screens; you have to give them a real-world childhood in its place.

 Conclusion

 There is no perfect answer or magic age for this.
-The decision to give your child a phone is personal, but it doesn’t have to be a blind leap into the abyss.
+The decision to give your child a mobile phone is personal, but it doesn’t have to be a blind leap into the abyss.
 By focusing on their readiness, setting firm boundaries, using the tools you have, and—most importantly—modeling the behavior you want to see, you can give your child the safety of a phone while protecting them from its biggest risks.

-Remember, the best parental control app on the market is you.
-It’s your open, trusting relationship with your child.
-It’s the ongoing conversation.
-You are their guide to the digital world, just like you are for the real one.
 A recent Gallup poll showed that a strong relationship with parents can dramatically lower mental health risks, even for kids with high screen time.
 You are the most important part of this equation.
 You aren’t powerless.
 You are the parent.
 You’ve got this.

 Phones are an integral part of our children’s and (admittedly) our lives.
 Understanding the damaging affects of phones has allowed us to educate our children as to the dangers and benefits of phone use and we hope empower them to use the responsibly.